 When you do receive your letter, it will provide information on the requirements in relation to the new vetting and disclosure process that must be undertaken in order to renew registration.
 It will include a legal deadline for applying for vetting that must be fulfilled for the purposes of registration renewal.
 It is therefore important that you open and read this letter as soon as you receive it.

-Please see the FAQ section of the Teaching Council website for further information regarding the retrospective vetting process.
+Please see the FAQ section of the Teaching Council website and the FAQ section of the Department of Education and Skills' website for further information regarding the retrospective vetting process.